Ramcharan-Swaminathan/Course-Registration-System/README.md

 **Step 5:**

-In the Course_Registration_System folder,  Course_Registration_System.exe file will be available.
+In the cmake-build-debug folder,  Course_Registration_System.exe file will be available.
 Open the exe file.

 ## Compilation

 The C Application is built with the help of certain external libraries.
+You can directly run the executable.
+But if you want to compile you can compile using the following steps:

 Before compiling, one must ensure all these build-dependencies are satisfied.
 These dependencies include:

 - **Raylib** and **libcurl** should be installed into the `Course_Registration_System` folder in the source code.
 - **Raygui** should be installed globally on the system and its path should be included in the linker's path of the compiler.